 We have seen how the implicit/explicit contrast runs through both static and dynamic logics for knowledge and belief, as well as for logics for consequence relations.
-Further examples in this epistemic line can be found by moving from information flow to design stances in information-driven agency and games: for instance, in [12], implicit logic games and explicit game logics are naturally entangled strands throughout.
+Further examples in this epistemic line can be found by moving from information flow to design stances in information-driven agency and games: for instance, in [14], implicit logic games and explicit game logics are naturally entangled strands throughout.
 But once one sees the contrast put forward in this paper, it applies to any part of logic whatsoever, not just information and agency.
-To demonstrate this broader range for our analysis, we discuss two examples, one from the philosophy of physics and one from contemporary metaphysics.
+To demonstrate this broader range for our analysis, we discuss two examples, one taken from the philosophy of physics and one from contemporary metaphysics.
+Again, these topics raise new issues of their own that we will only touch upon in what follows.